StobbeDPF - all the way from an idea over R&D to a unique product

 One of many complete DPF packages for different forklift trucks ready to install into the narrow engine compartment.
 All custom designed by Stobbe Tech and fabricated by daughter company NoTox.
 Advanced engine modification performed the sequential DPF regeneration.
 The green forklift truck equipped with dual system integrating electrical heating for off-duty regeneration.

 - Unfortunately, Per Stobbe 1996 lost all the technology, companies, patents to a hostile raid performed by a range of greedy danish investors, the danish patent agent used for years and two danish banks.

 - Corning purchased on commercial condition the NoTox technology package from the "new owners" 1998.

 - Two years later Scandinavian Brake Systems (www.SBS.dk) via some other investors obtained the NoTox package from Corning.

 - SBS did some really bad management decision, which gave SBS an accumulated financial loss ranging 75 mio € in 2015.

 - Landson purchased 2017 the NoTox assets from the involved banks at 5 m €.

-Corning was not part of the bad management in Denmark - Denmark lost 500 jobs.
+Corning was not part of the bad management, greedy investors in Denmark - Denmark lost 500 jobs.

 Per Stobbe - 2017